-As on 31st March 2017 the Board comprised of two Executive Directorsbesides seven other Directors including representatives from Ministry of Finance ReserveBank of India two ShareHolder Directors and one Part Time Non Official Director under CAcategory and two other Part Time Non Official Directors.
+As on 31st March 2018 the Board comprised of two Executive Directorsbesides seven other Directors including representatives from Ministry of Finance ReserveBank of India two Share Holder Directors and one Part Time Non Official Director under CAcategory and two other Part Time Non Official Directors.

-The constitution of Bank's Board of Directors underwent following changes during theyear 2016-17:
+The constitution of Bank's Board of Directors underwent following changes during theyear 2017-18:

 Sh.
 Govind N Dongre was appointed as Executive Director of the Bank videGovernment of India Ministry of Finance Department of Financial Services New DelhiNotification No. F.No.
-4/5/(6) 2016-BO.I dated 16.02.2017.
+4/5(2)/2017-BO.I dated 09.10.2017.